 Lastly, our meal at the Sci-Fi Dine-In Theater Restaurant was not great.
 We were rather looking forward to going to this restaurant set up like a drive-in movie.
 The theme of this restaurant and the details were amazing.

-I was thankful that we hadn’t planned any fastpasses around this meal, because we would have missed our time slots.
-Service was exceedingly slow, which is a problem when you are at Disney where every moment counts.
+I was thankful that we hadn’t planned any Genie+ reservations around this meal, because we would have missed our time slots.
+Service was exceedingly slow, compared to other Disney table service restaurants, which is a problem when you are at Disney theme parks where every moment counts.

-Doing Disney Gluten Free Reservations
+Doing Disney World Gluten Free 2023 Reservations

 Once you decide which park you will be at each day, I would recommend that you go ahead and make meal reservations.
 Disney Restaurant reservations can disappear quickly, so if you have specific restaurants in mind, you should definitely grab reservations as soon as possible.

-Other Disney or Gluten Free Articles:
+Other Disney Articles: